 Radiologically they show a small mass, comprised of a radiolucent nidus with a rim of reactive bone (Fig. 2).
 Most can be managed conservatively through serial radiological imaging every 4-6 months, however those with severe pain may warrant surgical resection.
 Overall they have a good prognosis, with most resolving spontaneously.

 Osteochondromas (also known as exostoses) are benign bony tumours*, forming as an outgrowth from the metaphysis of long bones covered with a cartilaginous cap.
-They develop most commonly in the second decade of life (10-20yrs) and are more common males.
+They develop most commonly in the second decade of life (10-20yrs) and are more common in males.

 Most are detected incidentally, as usually are asymptomatic and slow growing, although can cause deformities or impinge on nerves if they grow large enough.
 On plain film radiograph, they show as a pedunculated bony outgrowth from metaphysis pointing away from the joint (Fig. 3).